 - 2-tbsp chili seasoning mix

-- 3-tbsp spicy garlic-ginger-lime infused oil, or grape seed oil
+- 3-tbsp spicy garlic-ginger-lime infused oil or vegetable oil

 - preheat oven to 350.

-- If your oven accommodate two baking pans, line both with foil
+- If your oven accommodates two baking pans, line both with foil

 - Combine vegan parmesan with chili seasoning and set aside

 - Using a scant amount of oil—just enough so the seasoning has something to adhere to— lightly brush one tortilla and sprinkle with seasoning.

 - Layer, oil, and season five more tortillas for a total of six per stack, pressing on stack after each layer so that underside of tortillas absorbs oil and seasoning.
 Flip stack over to oil and season the bottom tortilla.
 Prepare 2-sets

 - Cut stacks into 6ths, or into strips, and arrange on foil-lined baking pans.